 Many people, even those already taking SSRIs (selective serotonin reuptake inhibitors), have interest and questions about what other options exist in SSRI alternative treatments.
 And, there may be questions about how effective they may be.

-However, alternatives used for treating depression can be based on an integrative approach—such as the approach used at Alternative to Meds Center.
-This wider approach draws from the entire range of possible treatment methods.
-These can include psychotherapy, lifestyle coaching, targeted nutrition regimens, and physical therapies.
-Rather than taking a “shot in the dark” approach, this offers better long-term recovery and symptom resolution than any single effort by itself.
-An alternative, integrative health care counselor or practitioner will fully evaluate a client’s history and physical state of health, and then coordinate care to meet individual needs.1
+The most effective SSRI alternatives used for treating depression are based on an integrative approach—the approach used at Alternative to Meds Center.
+This wider context of mental health treatment draws from the entire range of possible treatment methods.
+These can blend effective strategies such as psychotherapy, lifestyle coaching, targeted nutrition regimens, and physical therapies.
+Rather than taking a “shot in the dark” approach, the synergy achieved from multiple therapeutic approaches offers better long-term recovery and symptom resolution than any single effort by itself.
+An alternative, integrative health care counselor or practitioner can fully evaluate a client’s history and physical state of health, and then coordinate care to meet individual needs.1

 Natural SSRI Alternatives vs Prescription Medication?

 Contrary to the TV ads, feeling happy is not about just one single molecule within the brain.
 In fact, almost always there are several underpinnings to feeling depressed.
 Our brain chemistry is coaxed with the choices we make.
-There is much we can do in our daily lives to support a more positive mood.
+There is much we can do in our daily lives to support a more positive mood and outlook.
+It might take some effort.
+Change is not always easy.
+It might take enlisting quality help from others.
+Very probably, it will require some research on your own behalf.
+We hope the information here will help you in your learning journey.

 Useful SSRI Alternatives

 Below, we discuss some options to explore for SSRI alternative medicine and alternative therapies that can provide relief without medications.
-This can include counseling, cognitive behavioral therapy, various other forms of talk therapy; bodywork therapies, such as therapeutic massage, chiropractic, osteopathic manipulative therapy, and craniosacral therapy (CST).
+This can include various genres of counseling and cognitive behavioral therapy or other forms of talk therapy, bodywork therapies, such as therapeutic massage, chiropractic, osteopathic manipulative therapy, and craniosacral therapy (CST).
 Also made available to our clients are these: acupuncture; targeted amino acid therapy support, such as GABA, 5-hydroxytryptophan, and SAM-e.
-Other choices include nutritional supplements, for example, minerals, vitamins, and omega-3 fatty acids.
-Also, herbal therapy, such as passionflower, St. John’s Wort, valerian, or oriental medicinal herbs of various genres.
+Other choices include nutritional supplements, for example, minerals such as magnesium, vitamins, and omega-3 fatty acids.
+Also, herbal therapy, such as passionflower, St. John’s Wort, valerian, or oriental medicinal herbs may be useful.
 Any form of exercise, including walking, yoga, swimming, working out in a gym, or in the living room, and equine therapy are all very simple but powerful natural alternatives to SSRIs.
 Exercising serves as a natural form of SSRI alternative medicine, as exercising releases feel-good chemicals in the brain that help regulate depression.
+There exists a bountiful reservoir of authentic therapies that can be blended into a unique program for recovery from depression and health recovery after SSRI use.

 SSRI Alternatives Include:

-Exercise regularly, take walks, yoga, etc. preferably outdoors when possible.
+Exercise regularly, take walks, yoga, preferably outdoors when possible.15

-Keep a consistent bedtime and sleep a minimum of 8 hours every night.
+Keep a consistent bedtime and aim for 8 hours sleep every night.16

-Methods of relaxation such as yoga, Tai Chi, meditation, nature walks, music therapy, hobbies.
+Methods of relaxation such as yoga, Tai Chi, meditation, nature walks, music therapy, hobbies.19,20,21

 Acupuncture is documented as an effective treatment for depression.5

-*A ketogenic diet, along with other SSRI alternatives helps to create an effective treatment plan that can be tailored for each person.2,3
+*A ketogenic diet, along with other SSRI alternatives contribute to an effective treatment plan that can be tailored for each person.3

 Enlist Help To Find The Root Causes

-Consult with an alternative, integrative health practitioner about SSRI alternatives for depression or other mental health symptoms.
+Consult with an alternative, integrative health practitioner, nutritional psychiatrist,22 or other holistic doctors about SSRI alternatives you can use for depression or other mental health symptoms.
 One of the most important and successful ways of mending depression with natural alternatives to SSRIs is through exploring and discovering any reasons or causes of depression.

 Give some thought to the way your circumstances can affect your perspective on life.
 Explore your environment, sleep patterns, and what you do in your free time, and who you spend your time with.
 Ask yourself if the way you are nourishing yourself every day is helping you to feel better, or is it making things worse?
 And know that without a doubt, there are plenty of natural and alternative ways of supporting your outlook and mood along the way.
 You can feel happy again—in mind, body, and spirit—with some supportive guidance, deep reflection, and hope.